DevCycleHQ/devcycle-docs/docs/extras/advanced-targeting/custom-properties.md

 This field is only for _changing the property's name in the DevCycle UI_.
 This can be useful when handling properties with extremely long or auto-generated names.
-The property _key_ is what will be used for all matching while bucketing users.
+The property _key_ is what will be used for matching while bucketing users.

 **DevCycle Key**